-Ubiquitous systems [5] necessary lean on an interaction between virtual objects and users.
-Discrete-event simulation can offer a way to control such systems according to real time constraints [7, 4].
-The paper deals with a mobile application aimed to manage discrete-event simulations obtained from DEVS (Discrete EVent system Specification) models associated with connected objects such as board computers, sensors, controllers or actuators.
 The interest of the propose working progress is to strongly associate simulations, mobile applications and connected objects.
 The result will be the ability to manage connected objects (sensors, computer boards, actuators, controller) from a mobile application while providing intelligent decisions based on simulations.
-The user of the proposed mobile application DEVSimPy-Mob will first have to connect to a board computer through the cloud.
+The user of the proposed mobile application DEVSimPv-Mob will first have to connect to a board computer through the cloud.
 This connection will offer the user a list of DEVS models that can be simulated.
 These models are based on the DEVS formalism and involved a set of DEVS models in order to manage sensors, actuators, board computers or controller.
 One of the main interests of such an approach is the possibility to associate DEVS models of connected objects with classical DEVS models (such as prediction models, decision models, etc.) allowing to propose the management of connected objects from a mobile application integrating intelligent decisions based on simulations.

-The DEVS modeling aspects are implemented using the DEVSimPy Framework [2].
-The connected objects features are based on Phidgets [3].
-Phidgets offer a set of lowcost electronic components and sensors that are controlled by a personal computer.
+The DEVS modeling aspects are implemented using the DE-VSimPy Framework [1].
+The connected objects features are based on Phidgets [2].
+Phidgets offer a set of low-cost electronic components and sensors that are controlled by a personal computer.
+The integration of Phidgets interface with DEVS is necessary for two reasons: (i) to simulate real time systems with data coming from Phidgets sensors; (ii) to exploit simulation results to control in real time Phidgets actuators; (iii) to enrich the use of Phidgets interfaces by coupling them with DEVS models specialized in decision making (neural network, fuzzy logic, optimization via simulation, etc.).
 The rest of the paper is organized as follows: the next section deals with the Modeling and Simulation methodologies that have been developed in the framework of the presented work.
-The implementation and results are presented in section 3 while the conclusions and perspectives are detailed in section 4.
+The implementation and results are presented in section 3 while the the future work and conclusion sare detailed in section 4 and 5.